Zika Virus: Important Questions Answered

 Worldwide, almost every country has reported Zika in returning travelers, including pregnant women.

-Why An Outbreak Now?
+Why Did An Outbreak Occur in 2016?

 Treatment For Zika